pelgraine/Meck/README.md

 ### Alarm Clock (Audio only)

 Press **K** from the home screen to open the alarm clock.
-This is available on the audio variant of the T-Deck Pro (PCM5102A DAC).
+This is available on the T-Deck Pro Audio variant (PCM5102A DAC) and on the T-Deck Max (ES8311 codec).
 Set up to five daily alarms that play custom MP3 files through the headphone jack.

 **Setup:**